Paul W. Czoty, PhD

-- Understanding long-term changes in the brain and in behavior that occur during cocaine self-administration and during abstinence
+- Understanding long-term changes in the brain and in behavior that occur during cocaine and alcohol self-administration and during abstinence

-- Defining the pharmacological properties that characterize an effective medication for cocaine abuse and dependence.
+- Defining the pharmacological properties that characterize an effective medication for cocaine and alcohol abuse disorders

-Two nonhuman primate models of drug abuse, self-administration and discrimination, are employed in the laboratory in an effort to better understand the behavioral and neurochemical effects of abused drugs, with a focus on cocaine.
-In self-administration studies, rhesus or cynomolgus monkeys are surgically prepared with chronically-indwelling intravenous catheters and are trained to make an operant response that results in the delivery of cocaine.
-In drug discrimination studies, monkeys are reinforced for different responses in the presence vs. absence of cocaine.
+Two nonhuman primate models of drug abuse, self-administration and discrimination, are employed in the laboratory in an effort to better understand the behavioral and neurochemical effects of abused drugs, with a focus on cocaine and alcohol.
+In self-administration studies, rhesus or cynomolgus monkeys are surgically prepared with chronically-indwelling intravenous catheters and are trained to make an operant response that results in the delivery of cocaine and alcohol.
+In drug discrimination studies, monkeys are reinforced for different responses in the presence vs. absence of cocaine and alcohol.